iamkirankumaryadav/Maven-Analytics/Data Preparation and EDA.md

 - Data Visualization (Histogram, Boxplot, Skewness)

 ### Exploring the Features
-- Helps us to understand them and start to get a sense of the transformation we need to apply to each one.
+- Helps us understand them and start to understand the transformation we need to apply to each one.
 - Histograms and boxplots (Numeric Features)
 - **value_counts()** and bar charts (Categorical Features)

+### Linear Relationships
+- Numeric variables have linear relationships between them (positive, negative, no relationship)
+- Positive relationship (One changes, other changes in same direction)
+- Negative relationship (One changes, other changes in opposite direction)
+- When one variable changes, so does the other
+- These relationships can be visualized with scatterplots and heatmaps
+-